| __/__/__/__/__/__/__/__/__/__/__/__/__/__/ WLS Center E-NewsletterA FREE publication by

 live Webcast from Beth Israel Medical Center in New York City, on

+June 23 from 5pm to 6pm EDT.
 James (Butch) Rosser, MD, director of minimally invasive surgery

 at Beth Israel, who himself underwent bariatric surgery in August